Faith in Buddhism: Japan

-The old Buddhist orders highly condemned the movement, for starting a new school, distorting Buddhist teachings, and reviling Gautama Buddha.
-When the emperor felt that some of Honen's monastics acted inappropriately, Hōnen was banished to a remote province for four years.
+The old Buddhist orders condemned the movement for starting a new school, distorting Buddhist teachings, and reviling Gautama Buddha.
+When the emperor felt that some of Hōnen's monastics acted inappropriately, Hōnen was banished to a remote province for four years.
 When Shinran started to teach against the custom of celibacy, stating it indicated a lack of trust in Amitābha Buddha, he was banished as well.
-Apart from Shinran, other priests that emphasized faith in their interpretations were also banished, as their teachings were often embraced by a following which did not accept the authority of the aristocrats in power.
+Apart from Shinran, other priests who emphasized faith in their interpretations were also banished, as their teachings were often embraced by a following which did not accept the authority of the aristocrats in power.

-In the fifteenth century, Rennyo (1415–99), a disciple of Shinran considered the second founder of Shinran's Jōdo Shinshu school, tried to reform the school.
-He opposed Shinran's idea that morality was not required to enter the Pure Land and meet Amitābha Buddha.
-He believed that morality should go hand-in-hand with faith, and was a way to express gratitude to Amitābha.
-Jōdo Shinshu is still the most popular and largest Buddhist sect in Japan today, surviving as the Nishi Hongwanji and the Higashi Hongwanji traditions.
+In the fifteenth century, Rennyo (1415–99) was responsible for popularizing Jōdo Shinshū widely and reforming its institutions.
+Today, Shinshū is the most popular and largest Buddhist sect in Japan, with numerous denominations, the largest ones being direct descendants of Rennyo's Hongan-ji sect.